ABOUT THE ARTIST

 Center Montessori School students (9 – 12 year olds) put

 their books and work away and head outside.
-We are a nature-loving and noticing group of learners, so if it's not raining or too cold, we eat outdoors.
+We are a nature-loving, outdoor group of learners, so if it's not raining or too cold, we eat outdoors.

-One day I show how to build small campfires.
+One day I showed the students how to build small campfires.

 Small groups of 2 or 3 work together.
-They spread out, though are close enough that we’re all in the front yard area, and clear about a square foot-sized area and search for materials.
+They spread out, though are close enough that we’re all in the front yard area.
+We put our lunches down and head out to collect fire-building twigs.

 Small groups of 2 or 3 work together.
-They spread out, though are close enough that we’re all in the front yard area, and clear about a square foot-sized area and search for materials.
+They spread out, though are close enough that we’re all in the front yard area.
+We put our lunches down and head out to collect fire-building twigs.

 One person collects a fist-size wad of dry tinder.
 Pine